commune-sh/server/README.md

  - [x] Search room messages - `/search`
  - [ ] Sync room events - `/sync`

 These are all public endpoints and don't require authorization.
+An example of the data returned by these endpoints can be found in the [docs](https://github.com/commune-os/server/blob/main/docs/api.md).

 #### What is a public Room
 A public room in Commune is a matrix room that has the following [state events](https://spec.matrix.org/v1.10/client-server-api/#types-of-room-events):